Conchylicultor/DeepQA/README.md

 ## Installation

-The program require the following dependecies (easy to install using pip):
+The program require the following dependencies (easy to install using pip):
  * python 3
  * tensorflow (tested with v0.9.0)
  * numpy